 It is also useful for employers to understand Human Rights policies in view of a more diverse workforce.
 The aim of the Ontario Human Rights Commission is to create a climate of inclusion and tolerance for each person.
-It is extremely important to follow the policies set by the code as an employer, because respect for Human Rights is the law.
-Organizations who discriminate may be held liable in court.
+It is extremely important to follow the policies set by the code as an employer because respect for Human Rights is the law.
+Organizations that discriminate may be held liable in court.

 The general principles to be aware of are: